analysis-tools-dev/static-analysis/README.md

 - [InsiderSec](https://insidersec.io/) - A open source Static Application Security Testing tool (SAST) written in GoLang for Java (Maven and Android), Kotlin (Android), Swift (iOS), .NET Full Framework, C# and Javascript (Node.js).
 - [Kiuwan](https://www.kiuwan.com/code-security-sast/) :copyright: - Identify and remediate cyber threats in a blazingly fast, collaborative environment, with seamless integration in your SDLC.
 Python, C\C++, Java, C#, PHP and more
 - [Klocwork](https://www.perforce.com/products/klocwork) :copyright: - Quality and Security Static analysis for C/C++, Java and C#
+- [ktlint](https://ktlint.github.io/) - An anti-bikeshedding Kotlin linter with built-in formatter
 - [multilint](https://github.com/adamchainz/multilint) - a wrapper around `flake8`, `isort` and `modernize`
 - [NodeJSScan](https://opensecurity.in/) - NodeJsScan is a static security code scanner for Node.js applications.
 - [oclint](http://oclint.org/) - A static source code analysis tool to improve quality and reduce defects for C, C++ and Objective-C
 - [pfff](https://github.com/facebookarchive/pfff/wiki/Main) :warning: - Facebook's tools for code analysis, visualizations, or style-preserving source transformation for many languages
 - [PMD](https://pmd.github.io/) - A source code analyzer for Java, Javascript, PLSQL, XML, XSL and others
+- [Polymer-analyzer](https://github.com/Polymer/tools/tree/master/packages/analyzer) - A static analysis framework for Web Components.
-- [pre-commit](https://github.com/pre-commit/pre-commit) - A framework for managing and maintaining multi-language pre-commit hooks.
+- [pre-commit](https://pre-commit.com/) - A framework for managing and maintaining multi-language pre-commit hooks.
+- [Prettier](https://prettier.io/) - An opinionated code formatter.
 - [Pronto](https://github.com/prontolabs/pronto) - Quick automated code review of your changes.
 Supports more than 40 runners for various languages, including Clang, Elixir, JavaSCript, PHP, Ruby and more
 - [prospector](https://github.com/PyCQA/prospector) - a wrapper around `pylint`, `pep8`, `mccabe` and others
 - [PT.PM](https://github.com/PositiveTechnologies/PT.PM) - An engine for searching patterns in the source code, based on Unified AST or UST.
 At present time C#, Java, PHP, PL/SQL, T-SQL, and JavaScript are supported.
 Patterns can be described within the code or using a DSL.